Since taking the helm of HAI in 2020, HAI President and CEO Jim Viola has focused on increasing HAI’s international presence and support.

 This work has begun to pay off, with a partnership agreement between HAI and the European Helicopter Association (EHA) and, more recently, with HAI being chosen as the provider of EUROPEAN ROTORS 2022, Europe’s premier helicopter convention.

-To build on this work and promote the event, Viola and HAI Board of Directors Chairman-elect Jeff Smith flew to France this past May.
-The pair met with EHA Chairman Christian Müller, EHA Vice Chairman Thierry Couderc, and the head of the European Union Aviation Safety Agency’s (EASA’s) general aviation and vertical takeoff and landing department, David Solar.
+To build on this work and promote the event, Viola and HAI Board of Directors Chairman-elect Jeff Smith flew to France in May.
+The pair met with EHA Chairman Christian Müller; EHA Vice Chairman Thierry Couderc; David Solar, head of the general aviation and VTOL department at the European Union Aviation Safety Agency (EASA); and Thierry Basset, president of the French Helicopter Group (GFH).

 Together, this international team attended L’Hélico 2022, France’s renowned helicopter fly-in event in Cholet, where more than 125 helicopters were on exhibit.
 While there, Viola and Smith spoke to HAI members and nonmembers alike to learn firsthand about specific issues the European industry experiences.
 This information will increase HAI’s understanding of how to help its international members collaborate with regulators, improve safety, and supercharge their educational programs.
 The pair also promoted EUROPEAN ROTORS 2022, gathering valuable insight on what potential attendees would like to gain from the event while building awareness.